zooba/vsts-python-tasks/overview.md

 (Note that the first-party *Use Python Version* task is preferable on the Hosted queues and works on all platforms, though as of 02 May 2018 is not fully available.)

-# Run Python script
+# Run Python command

-The *Run Python script* task will let you enter any script or command to run with Python.
+The *Run Python command* task will let you enter any script or command to run with Python.

+Consider using the *Python Script* task for inline code.

 # Run Python tests